-No, you are an expert on serving the healthcare needs of your community.
-Your job is to relate those experiences to the legislator or staff member.
+You are an expert on serving the healthcare needs of your community, and your job is to relate those experiences to the legislator or staff member.
 You do not need to be an expert on the legislation or the State Budget.
-You need to have a basic understanding of the issues.
-Refer to the "Talking Points" sheet(s) in your packet and add your personal or community, homeless and migrant health center experience.
+However, you need to have a basic understanding of the issues.
+Refer to the "talking points" in your packet, and add information and anecdotes about your personal experience with your health center to the conversation.